Dakado/Uloha/readme.md

 ## Usage

 You can start the application by using on of the included start scripts, for windows `start.bat` or for linux `start.sh`.
-Start files are preconfigures to pass `vzorek_dat.xlsx` as runtime argument which refers to the input data file.
+Start files are preconfigured to pass `vzorek_dat.xlsx` as runtime argument which refers to the input data file.

 ## Configuration